alexhill-coder/Hacker_Hangman/README.md

 </p>

 <p align="center">
 If the player wants to read the rules of the game app there is a button in the top right courner that will display/hide the instructions.
-If the player accidently hits the same letter more than once a notification will appear to let the player know with no penelty.
+If the player accidently hits the same letter more than once a notification will appear to let the player know with no penalty.
 </p>

 <p align="center">